jxxcarlson/particle/README.md

 Particle
 ========

-Particle is a package for simple physics simulations.
+`Particle` is a package for simple physics simulations.
 The idea is to set up a particle with a certain mass, initial position, initial velocity, and shape (rectangle or ellipse for now).
 Then to define a field, e.g. the gravitational field.
-The package gives tools for construction orbit
+The package gives tools for constructing

 ```
      orbit = [a, f a, f^2 a, ... , f^n a]
 ```

-where   a   is the particle in its initial state and the function   f   is the "next-state" function which evolves the particle according to some discrete version of Newton's laws of motion.
-The resulting orbit, a list of particles, can then be rendered as a list of SVG elements by
+where   `a`   is the particle in its initial state and the function   `f`   is the "next-state" function which evolves the particle according to some discrete version of Newton's laws of motion.
+The resulting list of particles can then be rendered as a list of SVG elements by

 ```